thixotropist/ghidra_import_tests/content/en/docs/notes/hardware.md

 https://www.scmp.com/tech/tech-trends/article/3232686/chinas-top-chip-designers-form-risc-v-patent-alliance-promote-semiconductor-self-sufficiency

-We might expect to see high performance network appliances in 2026 using chip architectures like the Sifive 670 or 870, or from one of the alternative Chinese vendors.
+We might expect to see high performance network appliances in 2026 using chip architectures like the SiFive 670 or 870, or from one of the alternative Chinese vendors.
 Chips with vector extensions are due soon, with crypto extensions coming shortly after.
 A network appliance development board might have two P670 class sockets and four to eight 10 GbE network interfaces.